Restorative Dentistry – Littleton, CO

-While the Blue Sage Dental team works hard to prevent dental decay or damage, most patients find themselves in need of restorative dentistry services at some point whether for a minor cavity or major dental trauma.
-That's why Ken Caryl, Littleton dentist, Dr. Susan Kutis has advanced training offering the most effective and seamless dental restorations for our patients.
+While the Blue Sage Dental team works hard to prevent dental decay or damage, most patients find themselves in need of restorative dentistry services at some point, whether for a minor cavity or major dental trauma.
+That's why Littleton and Littleton dentist Dr. Susan Kutis has advanced training, offering the most effective and seamless dental restorations for our patients.
 The goal of restorative dentistry is two-fold: to preserve the maximum amount of natural dental structure while providing adequate repair.
-Contact our Littleton, CO team to find out more or schedule an appointment today.
-We welcome patients from nearby Ken Caryl, Englewood and Centennial as well, and encourage new and existing patients to contact us right away during dental emergencies.
+Contact our Littleton, CO team to find out more or to schedule an appointment today.

 - Severe damage or decay that makes restoration impossible

 - In preparation for orthodontic treatment where the teeth are crowded, one or more teeth may need to be extracted

 - Before creating and placing partial or full dentures, one or more teeth may need to be removed